A first-of-its-kind dynamic electric road system will be built in Sweden

 - Traffic safety & ecology event content in edutainment format

-- Electricity produced through 100% wind power (also solar power to be installed)
+- Electricity produced through 100% wind and solar power

 - Construction executed with minimum environmental impact thanks to the location and co-operation with Nordkalk